polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/README.md

 [Chapter 8 - Refining the Recipe in the AI Kitchen](008-refining-the-recipe-in-the-ai-kitchen/README.md)

+## Part II

+In Part II, we'll delve into more advanced AI concepts and techniques, beginning with **classification**.

 [Chapter 9 - Exploring the Art of Classification with Tenny](009-exploring-the-art-of-classfication%2FREADME.md)